 Wide Field Fixed Tripod Astrophotography is the simplest form of astrophotography.
 It is the ideal starting point because it takes only basic equipment, and even "first timers" can get very nice results!

 The Camera: To do astrophotography, it should be obvious that you will need a camera.
 What is not necessarily so obvious is the type of camera that is best suited to astrophotography.
 In short, the more "idiot proof" a camera is, the more the likelihood that it is not well suited to astrophotography!
 "Point and Shoot automatic do everything" cameras are not suitable for astrophotography.
-The best camera to use is a manual 35mm SLR camera.
-The following features are a must for any camera, which is to be used for astrophotography:
+The best camera to use is a Digital Single Lens Reflex (DSLR) camera.
+Most any DSLR will work for astrophotography, below is a listing of the important features required for astrophotos:

-Assesing the results...
-Your first roll may not be perfect, but chances are there will be at least a few decent shots.
+Assessing the results...
+Your first shots may not be perfect, but chances are you will have at least several good shots!
 Do you notice that the stars appear as tiny streaks even on the short exposures?
 Although it does not seem to, the Earth really does rotate enough to leave a short star trail even on a 30 second exposure!
 Notice also that the longer exposures may have recorded more stars (especially if the camera was aimed at the polar region and/or your sky is very dark).
 Do you see unexplained "ghosts" in your images?
 If so, this can be caused by stray light (from nearby streetlights or floodlights) that is scattered by the camera lens.
 The remedy for this?
 Be sure that your camera is completely shielded from stray light sources.
 Are your photos washed out to the point where it looks like they were taken in twilight?
 If so, the light pollution in your area may be the problem (you'll have to get to a dark sky area to eliminate this problem).
 Do you see the various colors of the stars?
-If you took a photo of the constellation Orion you should see both red and blue stars (film is great for capturing star colors as compared with the human eye).
-Your photos may suffer from other aberrations, but I've covered the major ones.
+If you took a photo of the constellation Orion you should see both red and blue stars (cameras are great for capturing star colors as compared with the human eye).

 Piggyback Astrophotography: What you'll need: To do basic piggyback astrophotography, you'll need the following: